 Agree?
 Disagree?
 Get angry, then leave it in the comments.

 1. Color beats dog.

 Dogs have difficulty seeing color.
 This is just science.
 In the West, expect the Harvard Crimson to beat the New Mexico Lobos.
-If by chance Syracuse plays Georgetown, the Hoyas will win, because technically Hoyas is a Latin phrase meaning "what rocks!"
-Or "such rocks!"
-Or "what, rocks?"
-Hell, they don't even know.
+If by chance Syracuse plays Georgetown, the Hoyas will win — because technically the Hoyas are a preposition and nobody's any good at grammar these days.